-There’s nothing worse than being chained to the toilet because of diarrhea.
-However, a simple remedy you can try involves mashing up some cooked unripe bananas.
+There is nothing worse than being chained to the toilet because of diarrhea.
+However, a simple remedy you can try involves chowing down some cooked green (unripened) bananas, twice a day.
 Green, raw bananas contain resistant starch that can help absorb the water and salt in the colon and make your stool firmer.
 So if you’ve got the runs, go bananas!

 Bananas are a multitasking super food.
 They can be a great snack when you need that extra bit of energy.
 It also helps that they are fat and cholesterol free.
 Thanks to their balanced levels of potassium and sodium (they’re high in potassium but low in sodium), bananas can help keep blood pressure under control and protect the heart.1